AniketSharma24/Blogrammer/README.md

 # Blogrammer

 Blogrammer is a simple blogging website developed using HTML, CSS, and JavaScript.
 It allows users to explore various blogs and view the full content of a blog by clicking on it.
 The website also features home and about sections for additional information.
+[Link to the website](https://aniket-blogrammer.netlify.app/)

 ## Table of Contents